khalilouardini/IDRiD-challenge/Detection_task/Detection_task/README.md

 ```

 ## Training
-You should provide a choice for he model as argument ["RetinaNet", "FasterRCNN"]
+You should provide a choice for the model as argument ["RetinaNet", "FasterRCNN"]

 To launch the training script:
 ```bash